Making Tax Digital for Income Tax: what does it mean for you?

 Making Tax Digital is a government initiative that sets out a bold vision for the UK to have “one of the most digitally advanced tax administrations in the world”.
 It promises to “transform tax administration so that it is easier for taxpayers to get their tax right”.

 - The first stage of Making Tax Digital, MTD for VAT, began in 2019.
 It first required certain VAT-registered businesses to keep their digital records and use MTD-compatible software to submit their VAT returns electronically.
 The scope of MTD for VAT expanded on 1st April 2022 and all VAT-registered businesses are now required to follow these rules.

 - MTD for Income Tax is the second stage of Making Tax Digital and will replace the current system of annual Self Assessment tax returns.
-MTD for Income Tax will come into effect in April 2024 for self-employed business owners and landlords, and in April 2025 for partnerships with individual partners.
-Other types of partnership will join at a future date.
+MTD for Income Tax will come into effect in April 2026 for self-employed business owners and landlords with income over a certain threshold.
+Partnerships will be required to join at a date yet to be announced.